ibm-cloud-docs/hlf-support/howto/console-upgrade-k8.md

 Replace `<NAMESPACE>` with the name of your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric deployment namespace.

-### Step five: Upgrade the {{site.data.keyword.blockchainfull_notm}} operator
+### Step five: Upgrade the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator
 {: #upgrade-k8-operator}

-You can upgrade the {{site.data.keyword.blockchainfull_notm}} operator by fetching the operator deployment spec from your cluster.
+You can upgrade the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator by fetching the operator deployment spec from your cluster.
 When the upgraded operator is running, the new operator will upgrade your console and download the latest images for your blockchain nodes.

 Log in to your cluster by using the kubectl CLI.
-Because each {{site.data.keyword.blockchainfull_notm}} network runs in a different namespace, you must switch to each namespace and upgrade each network separately. use the following command to set the context to the namespace of the network that you want to upgrade.
+Because each {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network runs in a different namespace, you must switch to each namespace and upgrade each network separately. use the following command to set the context to the namespace of the network that you want to upgrade.
 Replace `<NAMESPACE>` with your namespace.
 ```
 kubectl config set-context --current --namespace=<NAMESPACE>
 ```